turbot/guardrails-docs/docs/guides/servicenow/guardrails-to-servicenow-sync/index.md

 1. The CI record should already be available in ServiceNow for the relationship to be created successfully.
 2. Removing a relationship block from the Template policy will delete the relationship in ServiceNow.
+3. To view the CI relationships in ServiceNow, you may have to include the `Related CIs` formatter in the Form Layout of the table which contains the CI.

 #### Examples